Sunday, May 31, 2020

 Job 1

-6 Now on a certain day when the sons of God came to stand before the Lord, Satan also was present among them.
+6 Now there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them.

 Patreon image donor: Mena Farag